GiPHouse/giphouse-website-spring2023/README.md

 Since all AWS member accounts have isolated environments, each team is able to configure their own AWS environment as desired.
 The AWS member accounts are restricted in their abilities using a pre-configured [SCP policy](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) that is applied to the course semester Organizational Unit (OU) where all team member accounts reside.
 For example, the SCP policy can be set such that only (certain types of) [EC2](https://aws.amazon.com/ec2/) instances may be launched.
-Such specific configuration details can be found under the [Deployment](#deployment) section.
+Such specific configuration details can be found under the [Getting Started](#registering-an-aws-environment-for-synchronisation) section.

 The entire AWS synchronization process, also referred to as the pipeline, can be initiated in the Django admin interface under Projects by pressing the large `SYNCHRONIZE PROJECTS OF THE CURRENT SEMESTER TO AWS` at the top-right and roughly goes through the following stages: